 Bankruptcy Basics for Community Associations

 Associations generate nearly all of their funding through fees and special assessments paid by members of the shared ownership community.
-Some members who fall behind in their financial obligations may look to bankruptcy as a way to address their debts, so it is helpful for directors and property managers to be familiar with some of …Continue Reading →
+Some members who fall behind in their financial obligations may look to bankruptcy as a way to address their debts, …Continue Reading →

 By: Sara K. Wilson